smallpdf/regisshtry/README.md

 # Regisshtry

 Super simplistic docker registry alternative.
-Docker save / load per ssh on remote host.
+Docker save / load via ssh on remote host.

 - Stores the images as tar files on a remote host
-- Keeps every pushed image as independent tar ball with incremental numbered file names
+- Keeps every pushed image as independent tarball with incremental numbered file names
-- Dependency free (depends only common unix tools)
+- Dependency-free (depends only common unix tools)

 Makes deployments as easy as: